 If my entire family comes over to eat, I might ask my mom to bring some extra plates.
 Because, well, it’s my family and they already know how weird I am.

 So, now that you’ve thought that out, you have an idea for what extras you can get rid of.
 Grab everything you need to get started, put on some good music and get to work.

 Put your boxes on the counter and start sorting.
-Have your garbage can right next to you, too, so you can toss broken stuff and old papers that you don’t need anymore.
+Have your garbage and recycling right next to you, too, so you can toss broken stuff and old papers that you don’t need anymore.

-As you’re going through, try not to spend too much time thinking about the stuff that you find.
-I found that the more I thought about a certain item, the more convinced I became that I needed it.
+As you’re going through, try not to spend too much time thinking about the stuff you find.
+I found that the more I thought about a certain item, the more convinced I rationalized the need to keep it.
 And when that happens, you end up with a drawer full of junk.